 Porter, Roy.
 Myths of the English.
 Cambridge: Polity Press; 1992.

 Robbins, Keith.
 Great Britain: identities, institutions and the idea of Britishness.
+Vol. The present and the past.
 London: Longman; 1998.

 Samuel, Raphael.
 Patriotism:the making and unmaking of British national identity.
 London: Routledge; 1989.